When you get married you may add or make changes to your benefits coverage.

 Medical/Prescription Drug Plan

 If you are already enrolled, you can change your coverage from an individual to a two-person or family plan.
-If your spouse has an employer that pays any portion of the cost, he or she is required to be covered by his or her employer's plan.
-This rule does not apply to regular faculty members.
+If your spouse has an employer that pays any portion of the cost, he or she is required to be covered by his or her employer's medical/prescription drug plan.
+Note: This rule does not apply to regular faculty members.

 Dental & Vision Plans